robert-mccarthy-ca/modern-druid/README.md

 That might finally be the moment the world wakes up — and when it does, it’s going to need a fully documented, globally ready carbon farming system to deploy **immediately**.

 **All training will be digital and open-source.** Anyone who wants to do this isn't competing *against* us — they're competing *with* us.
-We're all racing against collapse.
+We're all racing against ecological collapse.

 ---